Shifting the neutrino fog: studying the Isospin-violating Dark Matter case: Dark Matter Expected Signal

-Finally, the expected number of WIMP events in the $i$-th energy bin in the detector is given by\\ \\ The expected number of WIMP events, for a given DM candidate mass and cross-section, will be used in Section~\ref{sec:NeutrinoFog} to calculate the neutrino fog.
-Besides, the expected number of neutrino CE$\nu$NS events will also be needed for such a computation.
+With this information, we can compute the expected number of WIMP events in the $i$-th energy bin in the detector \\ This expected number of WIMP events, for a given DM candidate mass and cross-section, will be used in Section~\ref{sec:NeutrinoFog} to calculate the neutrino fog.
+Besides, the expected number of neutrino CE$\nu$NS events, which is the subject of the next Section, will also be needed for such a computation.